• Home

 It’s a crowd pleaser!

-Tip: Whenever I have ripe bananas, or apples that may have some bruises, I cut them up and collect the pieces in a gallon size Ziploc bag in the freezer.
-It’s an economical way to use up fruit!
+Tip: Whenever I have ripe bananas, I cut them up and collect the pieces in a gallon size Ziploc bag in the freezer.

 Also, this recipe can be tweaked to make oat bars as well.
 Simply, add a bit more fruit past, unsweetened coconut flakes, and dark chocolate chunks or frozen blueberries. . . and press the chunky batter firmly into two-9x13 pans.